antogp24/Cube/README.md

 - `window.hpp` has a struct with variables for the window widht, height, and the half of each.

+- `frametimer.hpp` has a class with a function that measures and returns the time between frames in miliseconds.
+This allows to implement _delta time_ and make the rotations consistent, and framerate-independent.

 - `matrices.hpp` has a namespace with `Matrix` instances used for projection and rotations.
 It also has helper functions for matrix multiplication, and to log matrices.
 I removed the perspective projection, but with the cleanup I could probably implement it this time.

 - `vector.hpp` has a _vector class_ with members used for 3D vector coordinates.
 It overloads the `operator()` to be used as an array.
 Instead of writing `v[0]`, you would write `v(0)`.